 Is Costa Rica and Espadilla Ocean Club for me?
-And Costa Rica good for families?
+And Costa Rica good for families?<br />

-What are the entry and visa requirements for a trip to Costa Rica?
+What are the entry and visa requirements for a trip to Costa Rica?<br />

 To enter the country, you must have a passport that remains valid for at least six months past the end of your trip.
 If you are from Argentina, Brazil, Canada, Israel, Japan, Panama, Paraguay, Uruguay, the U.S. or a country in Europe (barring Albania, Bosnia, Bulgaria, the Czech Republic, Iceland, Ireland, Lithuania, Malta, Slovakia and Slovenia), you can stay in Costa Rica for 90 days without a visa.
 Travelers from Australia, Belize, China, Guatemala, Honduras, Iceland, Ireland, Mexico, New Zealand, Russia, Singapore, the Philippines and Venezuela can visit the country for 30 days without needing a visa.

-Is there an entry or exit tax in Costa Rica?
+Is there an entry or exit tax in Costa Rica?<br />

 Most airlines are now including this exit tax in the cost of the airline ticket.
 You can check with your airline ahead of time or you can just go to the airport and your airline will let you know if you need to pay the departure tax or if it was included in your ticket.

 Generally, yes.
-You can always get bottled water for your trip, but the water in Costa Rica is said to be safe.
+The water in Costa Rica is said to be safe.
 In fact, international brewing company Heineken has chosen Costa Rica as the only Central American country where its beer can be made, indicating that the nation’s water is of a high quality

 Do I need to brush up on my Spanish before I get there?